|

 but what apple wants is when the market drops down to say 100 being sold they want to sell 70 of them that is still 70%

-This message has been edited since posting.
-Last time this message was edited on 13 May 2007 7:56
+This message has been edited since its posting.
+Latest edit was made on 13 May 2007 @ 7:56

 creative really needs to start advertising more. zen can kick ipod's ass any day of the week